AAA Reina de Reinas Championship

-Title history
+History

 On February 19, 1999, Xóchitl Hamada became the inaugural champion after defeating Esther Moreno, Miss Janeth and Rossy Moreno in a four-way match.
 On February 20, 2000, the championship was vacated after the previous titleholder Esther Moreno suffered an injury.
 Rossy Moreno won the vacant championship on the same date by defeating Hamada, Janeth and Martha Villalobos in a four-way match.
 On July 31, 2011, at Verano de Escándalo, Pimpinela Escarlata became the first man to hold the title in the championship's history, which was legitimized as Escarlata being a Exótico.
 On February 19, 2013, the championship was vacated as the previous champion Sexy Star vacated the tile due to her pregnancy.
 On March 17, at Rey de Reyes, Faby Apache won the vacant title by defeating LuFisto, Mari Apache and Taya in a four-way elimination match.

 On July 1, 2017, the director of talent Vampiro stripped Taya from the title, who was in her second reign.
 In kayfabe, Vampiro explained due to Taya using an illegal chokehold on Ayako Hamada, which Taya defeated to win the title on April 21, the championship was vacated, despite the match being a no disqualification match.
 However, the real reason for the vacancy is still in question, as it was reported that AAA requested from Taya's fiancé Johnny Mundo to turn the title for photoshoot, which was later declared vacated.
 This led to Taya publicly quitting the company.
 On July 16, Star won the vacant title after defeating Big Mami, Faby Apache, Goya Kong, La Hiedra and Lady Shani in a six-way match.

 On August 26, at Triplemanía XXV, Star successfully defended her title against Hamada, Rosemary and Shani in a four-way.
 During the match, Star legitimately injured Rosemary after applying an armbar.
 On September 4, due to violation of the promotion's rules, Star's victory in the championship match was overturned as a result of the incident, leading to the title being vacated.
 On October 1, at Héroes Inmortales XI, Shani defeated Hamada to win the vacant championship.
-On August 3, 2019, the title was vacated once again after the last champion Keyra suffered an injury.
-On August 3, at Triplemanía XXVII, Tessa Blanchard won the vacant championship after winning a seven-woman Tables, ladders, and chairs match.
+On August 3, 2019, at Triplemanía XXVII, the title was vacated once again after the last champion Keyra suffered an injury.
+Tessa Blanchard won the vacant championship that same day after winning a seven-woman Tables, ladders, and chairs match.